CBBell99/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A user can log in and make "purchases" using a Stripe test account.
+An Admin can create new products and product categories.

 ## Additional Steps for Apple M1 Machines